 Surface Cooking Area

-For compact models in particular, look to see how easily, and how small, the unit will be to get in and out of your trunk or RV.
+For compact models in particular, measure to see how easily the unit can be moved in and out of your trunk or RV.

-- Does the lid have a latch for secure travelling?
+- Does the lid have a latch for secure traveling?

 - Will it sit flat or does it have to stand on end?